-The following Texas Administrative Codes (TAC) and Texas Education Codes (TEC) are in effect excluding the changes made in HB 3928.
+The following Texas Administrative Codes (TAC) and Texas Education Codes (TEC) have been updated since the 2018 update of the Dyslexia Handbook was published.
 Please refer to the information below to supplement the Dyslexia Handbook.

 TAC §74.28 (State Board of Education Rule)